afritz1/OpenTESArena/README.md

 This is my first big project!
 I'm already learning a ton.

 This project aims to be an open-source reimplementation of the original "The Elder Scrolls I: Arena" game by Bethesda Softworks.
-It is being written in C++14 using the SDL2 and OpenCL 2.0 libraries, and currently uses the MIT license.
+It is being written in C++14 and uses SDL2, OpenAL Soft, and OpenCL.
 It really started out more as an experiment than a remake, but it is steadily inching closer to something akin to the original now.

 The concept began after I saw the success of other open-source projects like [OpenXcom](http://openxcom.org/) and [OpenMW](http://openmw.org/en/).
 This project is being developed on Windows 7 and Visual Studio 2015 using the VS2013 compiler.
 Linux is now supported as well.